Christos-16/Python_Runner/README.md

-It seems like you're looking for a README file for your Python project that uses the Pygame library.
-Here's a basic README template you can use:

----

 # Runner Game

 Runner Game is a simple 2D platformer game developed using Pygame, which was created in the context of the 5th semester course: Multimedia Technology.